Hazel Grove High School: History

+In 2022, after three years under the Laurus Trust's governance, the school was rated as "Good" by Ofsted.

 In 2025, a series of violent incidents and reported cases of bullying emerged at the school.
 In February 2025 the school claimed that they were taking action after a "very unpleasant" fight which was caught on video at lunchtime.
 A spokesperson for the school claimed that the incident was being dealt with robustly.
 In March 2025 an autistic pupil was pulled out of the school by his parents after two years of bullying.
 The final straw came when a video of him being assaulted by boys from school, one of whom sat on him and started hitting his head, began circulating online.
 Later in the month it emerged that eighteen individuals in the past two years have filed complaints with local MPs Lisa Smart and Tom Morrison over bullying at the school.

+In 2026 the School announced the appointment of Mrs Emma Moroney as the new Head of School.

 Governance and leadership

 Hazel Grove High School is governed through a multi-academy trust structure under The Laurus Trust, which it formally joined in September 2019.
-The Trust provides strategic leadership, operational support, and access to shared resources across their network of high-performing schools across Greater Manchester such as the founding school, Cheadle Hulme High School, which has been consistently rated "Outstanding" by Ofsted for over a decade.
+The Trust provides strategic leadership, operational support, and access to shared resources across a network of schools in Greater Manchester.
+The Laurus Trust's founding school, Cheadle Hulme High School, has been consistently rated "Outstanding" by Ofsted for over a decade.

-The Head of School at Hazel Grove High School is Martin Stewart, who is responsible for the day-to-day management of the school, implementation of the curriculum, and student outcomes.
-He works alongside the Executive Head, Martin Vevers, who plays a wider strategic role across The Laurus Trust's schools.
+The Head of School at Hazel Grove High School is Emma Moroney, who is responsible for the day-to-day management of the school, implementation of the curriculum, and student outcomes.
+She works alongside the Executive Head, Martin Vevers, who plays a wider strategic role across The Laurus Trust's schools.

 Ofsted and performance

-The school has been the subject of two Ofsted inspections over the past decade:
+The school has been the subject of three Ofsted inspections over the past decade: